Stock market today: Wall Street drifts as Trump Media soars despite discouraging confidence data

 The exchange-traded funds will hold bitcoin and other digital assets, along with what TMTG called “securities with a Made in America focus spanning diverse industries such as energy.”
 Crypto.com will support the backend technology, provide custody, and supply the cryptocurrencies for the ETFs, which will operate under TMTG's Truth.Fi brand.

-Spice seller McCormick also slipped following a weaker-than-expected profit report.
-It fell 0.2% as it said it’s dealing with “current uncertainty of the consumer and macro environment.”
+Spice seller McCormick wavered following a weaker-than-expected profit report.
+It shook off an earlier slip and rose 0.8%.
+It said it’s dealing with “current uncertainty of the consumer and macro environment.”

 European sales of Tesla's electric vehicles dropped by nearly half during the first two months of the year, compared with a year earlier, even as the overall market for battery-powered cars grew, according to the European Automobile Manufacturers Association.